Economic history of Spain: Napoleon and the War of Independence

 Spain's American colonies took advantage of the postwar chaos to proclaim their independence.
 By 1825 only Cuba and Puerto Rico remained under the Spanish flag in the New World.
 When Ferdinand VII was restored to the throne in 1813 and expended wealth and manpower in a vain effort to reassert control over the colonies.
 The move was unpopular among liberal officers assigned to the American wars.

 1822 to 1898

+During the 19th century, Spain fell behind other European economies.

 The economy was heavily focused around agricultural goods.
 The period saw regional industrialization in Catalonia and the Basque Country and the construction of railways in the second half of the nineteenth century helped alleviate some of the isolation of the interior but generally little changed for much of the country as political instability, uprisings and unstable governments slowed or undermined economic progress.